-Students are alloted up to 3 appointments per week in the TRC to accommodate the needs of all WCSU students.
-Tutoring sessions can be between 1-2 hours in length.
+Students are allowed to schedule up to 3 active appointments at any given time.
+Tutoring sessions can be between 0.5 hour and 1.5 hours in length.
 There is no cap for number of appointments for the semester.
 However, if the TRC coordinator determines that a student is making an excessive amount of appointments or repeatedly no-shows, arrives late, or cancels, limitations maybe put on that student’s account at the discretion of the Coordinator.

 Can I get a tutor in more than one subject at a time?

 Yes!
-Students can make appointments with more than one tutor in more than one subject so long as they are within the number of appointments allowed for the week (3).
+Students can make appointments with more than one tutor in more than one subject but a still held to scheduling only 2 active appointments at any given time.

 What do I do if I need a tutor in a class not currently offered?

 Support in other subjects may be offered at one of the other academic help resources at WCSU such as the Math Clinic, Ancell Commons, and Writing Center.
-Check out the Academic Support Across Campuses page for more information on other tutoring centers.
+Check out the Help is Here page for more information on other tutoring centers.